Git Basics. Working with Branches

 Check Git status:

-You should see that Git created and named the master
+You should see that Git created and named the master branch automatically in your new repo.

 Branch Definition